Critical Review: Midwest Energy Emissions (MEEC) and Its Peers

 |2.47

-As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 23.60%.
-Given Midwest Energy Emissions’ peers higher possible upside, analysts clearly believe Midwest Energy Emissions has less favorable growth aspects than its peers.
+As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 20.96%.
+Given Midwest Energy Emissions’ rivals higher possible upside, analysts clearly believe Midwest Energy Emissions has less favorable growth aspects than its rivals.

-Midwest Energy Emissions has a beta of 1.18, meaning that its share price is 18% more volatile than the S&P 500.
-Comparatively, Midwest Energy Emissions’ peers have a beta of 1.03, meaning that their average share price is 3% more volatile than the S&P 500.
+61.0% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by institutional investors.
+28.7% of Midwest Energy Emissions shares are owned by company insiders.
+Comparatively, 16.1% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This table compares Midwest Energy Emissions and its peers’ net margins, return on equity and return on assets.
+This table compares Midwest Energy Emissions and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Midwest Energy Emissions